Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/tactical-design.md

 As we saw in Strategic Design, not all business subdomains are created equal.
 Different subdomains have different levels of strategic importance and complexity.

-DDD’s tactical patterns allow us to write code in a way that:
+DDD’s tactical patterns allow us to write code in a way that,
 Reflects the business domain,
 Addresses its goals,
 And speaks the ubiquitous language of its bounded context.